The bread takes on the flavor of the olive oil so use a good quality extra virgin olive oil.

 Recipe adapted from The Italian Baker by Carol Field.

 - 1 package (2 1/4 teaspoons) dry yeast

 - 1/3 cup warm water, about 100 degrees

 - 2 1/4 cups tepid water

-- 2 Tbsp good quality olive oil, plus more for the pan and to paint on top of the bread
+- 2 tablespoons good quality extra virgin olive oil, plus more for the pan and to paint on top of the bread

 - 3 cups bread flour